kenosu/single-dGPU-passthrough/README.md

 > ## Disclaimer
 This is **_not a guide_**.
 This is my **_personal_** setup for QEMU/VFIO with single dGPU passthrough on Plasma Wayland running `nvidia-open-dkms` drivers.
 With the use case being primarly gaming.

 Think of this as a troubleshooting log rather than a tutorial.
-The references at the bottom are actual guides.
+The [references](#references) at the bottom are actual guides.
 This repository just documents the issues I ran into, how I fixed them, and some of the same problems I've seen other people run into.

+If you run into something that's not covered here, feel free to open an issue.
+I'll try to help where I can, and if we figure something out, I'll probably add it to the README.
 <sub>
 > [!NOTE]
 >  Honestly you're probably better off dual-booting.